-In the last 25 years, there has been an increasing awareness amongst businesses that all key stakeholders need to be considered in directors’ decision-making.
-The work of Tomorrow’s Company heavily influenced changes to the Companies Act 2006 which required boards to adopt an enlightened shareholder approach.
-This approach is now being promoted across the Atlantic by the US Business Roundtable.
-Perhaps being registered as a B Corp is an approach that firms could adopt towards a more inclusive capitalism with a focus on people and planet as well as profit.
+We see increasing awareness amongst businesses that all key stakeholders need to be considered in directors’ decision-making.
+The work of Tomorrow’s Company heavily influenced changes to the Companies Act 2006, requiring boards to adopt an enlightened shareholder approach.
+US Business Roundtable is now promoting this approach, and B Corps encourage businesses worldwide be more inclusive, with a focus on people and planet as well as profit.

 Peter is a circular economy coach, workshop facilitator and strategic advisor.
 He helps businesses find circular opportunities, create a compelling business case, and broaden their networks, and is keen to work with SME’s and start-ups, helping them use the circular economy to succeed and prosper.
 Peter’s extensive financial background underpins his circular economy advice and support, and he supports businesses as a Circular Economy Club Mentor and Local Organiser for Brighton & Hove.
 He also helps overseas organisations to embed the circular economy and is co-founder and chair of the African Circular Economy Network.

 The circular economy is an essential tool in mitigating the negative impacts of the climate and ecological crisis.
 We in the Global North need to do more than anyone, given that we created the problem in the first place.
 By taking on board the principles of a circular economy, engage in conversation with those around us, lobby people in power and take circular actions in our businesses and homes.
 This will mean we can move away from our current linear economy as well as reducing carbon emissions which will improve prosperity, enhance the reputation of business, and create healthier lifestyles to the benefit of ourselves and our planet.